-- 1. For a complete listing of supported devices, see the Vivado IP catalog. - 2.
+- For a complete listing of supported devices, see the Vivado IP catalog. - 2.
 Behavioral models do not model synchronization delay.
-See Simulating Your Design in Appendix E for details. - 3.
+See Chapter 8, Simulation for details. - 3.
+The FIFO Generator core supports the UniSim simulation model - 4.
 For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.